desmoteo/swiss-army-keras/README.md

 2) Training driver with builtin callbacks, configurable backbone unfreezing, and quantized model generation
 3) Helper classes to easiliy combine pretrained backbones for Edge AI applications with the desired segmentation and classification architectures
 4) Additional loss functions and optimizers which are not part of the Keras distribution, as for now

+## Installation

+You can install directly by pypi with pip:

+    pip3 install swiss-army-keras